-Mrs. McNutt initially testified he received a net income from the property of $220.00 per month, but later admitted that figure simply reflected the difference between the rent payment and the mortgage and she did not know how much net income he actually received after paying other expenses.
+Mrs. McNutt initially testified he received a net revenue from his property of $220.00 per month, but later admitted that figure merely reflected the difference between the rent payment and the mortgage and she did not know how much net income he received after paying other expenses.

 The court stated that the first step in determining the parents’ support obligation was to calculate each parent’s gross income.
-The Arizona Child Support Guidelines define gross income broadly as income from any source and any fluctuating income shall be annualized.
-Income from any source which is not continuing or recurring would not necessarily be deemed gross income for child support purposes and it is generally not expected that a parent will earn income greater than what would be earned from full-time employment.
+The Arizona Child Support Guidelines define gross income broadly as revenue from any source, and any fluctuating income shall be annualized.
+Revenue from any source which is not continuing or recurring would not necessarily be deemed gross income for child support purposes, and it is not expected that a parent will earn income greater than what would be earned from full-time employment.

 Mr. McNutt argued the Guidelines have implicitly adopted the approach of forty hours being recognized as full-time employment by citing a provision that states: “Seasonal, overtime, or fluctuating income shall be averaged.
 When income from a full-time job is consistent with income during the marriage, income earned as the result of overtime hours or a second job may be disregarded.”

 Calculating Income For Child Support in Arizona | The Ruling

 The appellate court, however, did not interpret the Guidelines as limiting full-time employment to forty hours.
 The Arizona justices were not persuaded by his claim that anything over forty hours per week is necessarily overtime because overtime is defined as time beyond an established limit or working hours in addition to those of a regular schedule.
 Mr. McNutt’s regular schedule as of the trial was sixty-four hours, not forty.